 Jabra Enhance: Committed to audiology

-At Jabra Enhance, our commitment to audiology and professional service runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every Enhance Select client meets face-to-face with a licensed audiologist or hearing specialist.
+At Jabra Enhance, our commitment to audiology and professional service runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every Enhance Select Premium Package client has the opportunity to meet face-to-face with a licensed audiologist or hearing specialist.

-However, we realize there are bound to be questions about us and our use of technology for hearing assessments and remote face-to-face care.
+However, we realize some may have questions about us and our use of technology for hearing assessments and remote face-to-face care.
 We've created this page to help provide clarification and background to the professional community.

 The science of online hearing tests

-Building on this work, we've done a considerable amount of research on a wide-range of devices and headphones, and have developed our own online hearing assessment based on what we've learned.
-Given our testing across different transducers and operating systems, we're confident that when augmented with face-to-face professional support and ongoing remote tunings by a licensed Jabra Enhance Hearing Specialist our test enables us to effectively fit a hearing aid and improve a client's hearing.
-So far, our approach has proven well-founded, as we've consistently received excellent clinical outcomes and customer satisfaction scores.
+Building on this work, we've done a considerable amount of testing on a wide-range of devices and headphones, and have developed our own online hearing assessment based on what we've learned.
+Given our testing across different transducers and operating systems, we're confident that when augmented with face-to-face professional support and ongoing remote tunings by a licensed Jabra Enhance hearing specialist our test enables us to effectively fit a hearing aid and improve a client's hearing.
+Our approach has proven well-founded, as we've consistently received excellent clinical outcomes and customer satisfaction scores.

 Of course, providing effective hearing care extends beyond a customer's online hearing test and initial fitting.
-Enhance Select customers are monitored for improvement, and our Audiology Team uses the Client Oriented Scale of Improvement (COSI) to ensure we address their specific hearing needs and goals.
+For Premium Package customers, our Audiology Team team uses the Client Oriented Scale of Improvement (COSI) in follow-up appointments to determine if the customer is seeing improvement and is having their specific hearing needs and goals addressed.

 Focusing on accessibility